 I boarded a private bus from Dwarka at 11:30 PM and reached Dwarka at about 8:30 AM.
 It’s a long journey.
 The bus passed through the hinterlands and in the last hour or so, it passed through dry stretches dotted with large windmills.
 The state government of Gujarat has taken some serious measures to harness the renewable wind resources of the state.
 The private bus stand is relatively close to the Dwarkadheesh temple and on reaching, I walked to my hotel near the temple which I had pre-booked.
 The hotel was average but was reasonably priced and comfortable enough to accommodate me for a night.
 Initially, I thought of taking a nap to recover from the overnight journey but decided against it as I was unsure of the temple timings and the crowd.
 The harsh summer afternoons were also a deterrent and I wanted to be back in the comforts of my AC room before afternoon.
 I freshened up, had a good bath and I was ready to visit the Dwarkadheesh temple.

 The temple was at a walkable distance and I passed through narrow alleys with shops lined up on both sides.
 The first glimpse I had of the temple was its pointed canopy with a large maroon flag magnificently unfurled on top of it.
 The flag has its unique significance in the temple rituals and is changed 5 times a day.
-Offering flag here is considered to be of utmost virtue, an opportunity bestowed only by the choicest blessings of Lord Krishna.
+Offering flag at the Dwarkadheesh temple is considered to be of utmost virtue, an opportunity bestowed only by the choicest blessings of Lord Krishna.
 The slots for the same are booked 3-4 years in advance.
 The flag is brought to the temple in an elaborate procession with family members taking turns to carry the flag on their head.
 One such flag procession was on the way to the temple and I walked past it to reach the entrance gate.
 At the entrance, there are free counters to deposit electronic goods and footwear.
 I deposited them, collected the tokens and went to the security check gate.